sequenceiq/cloudbreak-docs/docs/aws/shell/create.md

 `--wait` - in this case the create command will return only after the process has finished.
 `--instanceProfileStrategy` - strategy for seamless S3 connection.
 (CREATE, USE_EXISTING)
-`--s3Role` - If you selected 'USE_EXISTING' strategy then you should define the S3 role which will be assigned to instances.
+`--instanceProfile` - If you selected 'USE_EXISTING' strategy then you should define the Instance Profile role which will be assigned to instances.

 #### Create a Hadoop Cluster / Cloud Provisioning